iBIONICS Attracts Leading Bionic Scientist, Professor Jim Patrick, to Post of Advisory Board Chair

 As Chair of iBIONICS Advisory Board, Professor Patrick will consult with the Executive to recruit members of the Advisory Board.
 The Advisory Board will have expertise across all of the aspects of the global business of iBIONICS and beyond.

-Winner of the 2016 national awards, Startup Canada Innovation Award and the Creative Business Cup, iBIONICS is a bold life sciences startup specializing in nano-implants. iBIONICS designs, manufactures and commercializes smart implantable bionic solutions that treat debilitating diseases.
+2016 national winners of the Startup Canada Innovation Award and the Creative Business Cup, iBIONICS is an early stage life sciences company specializing in wireless nano-implants and neuromodulation.

-iBIONICS’ flagship solution, The Diamond Eye, aims to replace blindness with artificial sight.
-By 2020, over 196 million people worldwide will be living with degenerative retinal diseases, age-related macular degeneration and retinitus pigmentosa, the leading causes of blindness.
+iBIONICS’ inaugural solution, The Diamond Eye™, is designed to deliver artificial vision so a man who sees darkness can again see his wife’s face, and a playing child can be seen by her grandmother.
+By 2020, 200 million people worldwide will be living with degenerative retinal diseases, age-related macular degeneration and retinitus pigmentosa, leading causes of blindness.
 The cost of AMD in Europe and North America alone is $56 billion per annum.

-The Diamond Eye core technology was inspired by Cochlear, the $US5B global company that has helped 400,000 deaf people to hear.
+The Diamond Eye core technology was inspired by Cochlear, the $US10B global company that has helped over 450,000 deaf people to hear.
 Professor Steven Prawer, world-renowned materials scientist and Cofounder of iBIONICS, invented a new innovative way of approaching implants.
-His nanotechnology is packaged in diamond electrodes that stimulates neural tissue.
+This unique nanotechnology is packaged in diamond electrodes that stimulates neural tissue.

-Neural technology and electric medicine are fast becoming favoured investment spaces for Silicon Valley super entrepreneurs, such as Elon Musk and Mark Zuckerburg.
-Retinal implants are the fastest growing vertical in electric medicine.
+Neural technology and electric medicine have attracted interest of Silicon Valley super entrepreneurs such as Elon Musk and Mark Zuckerburg.
+Retinal implants are the fastest growing vertical in electric medicine today.